 Q: How is the Helsinki Information Law Moot responding to the COVID-19 pandemic?

-A: In 2021 and 2022, the competition successfully took place digitally.
-We are still waiting to see how things develop before releasing final information about the 2023 competition, but we hope that it may be possible to return to in-person hearings this year.
+A: In recent years, the competition successfully took place digitally.
+We are still waiting to see how things develop before releasing final information about the 2024 competition, but we hope that it may be possible to return to in-person hearings this year.

 Q: What is this?